AnzeoCifer/MBtech/Caching.md

    * #### LRU (Least Recently Used)

       * LRU is the most popular policy due to several reasons.
 It is simple, has good runtime performance, and a decent hit rate in common workloads.
 As the name suggests this policy evicts the least recently used item first from the cache.
 When the cache becomes full, it removes the least recently used data and the latest entry is added into the cache.
-      * This type of eviction policy can be said to be based losely on the spatial caching technique.
+      * This type of eviction policy can be said to be based losely on the temporal caching technique.
       * We can implement the LRU using a doubly-linked list and a hash function containing the reference of the node in the list.

     * #### LFU (Least Frequently Used)